MicrosoftDocs/well-architected/well-architected/service-guides/azure-openai.md

 > [!div class="checklist"]
 >
-> - **Resilience** - Choose the right deployment options of either pay-as-you go or [provisioned throughput](/azure/ai-services/openai/concepts/provisioned-throughput) based on the use case.
-Choose provisioned throughput for production solutions because reserved capacity increases resiliency.
+> - **Resilience** - Choose the right deployment options of either pay-as-you go or [provisioned throughput](/azure/ai-services/openai/concepts/provisioned-throughput) based on your use case.
+Because reserved capacity increases resiliency, choose provisioned throughput for production solutions.
 Pay-as-you-go is ideal for dev/test environments.
 >
 > - **Resilience** Add the appropriate gateway(s) in front of your OpenAI deployments that have the capability to withstand transient failures such as throttling and can route to multiple Azure OpenAI instances.
 Consider routing to instances in different regions to build regional redundancy.
 >
-> - **Resilience** If you're using [provisioned throughput](/azure/ai-services/openai/concepts/provisioned-throughput), consider deploying a pay-as-you-go instance to handle overflow.
-Through your gateway, route calls to the pay-as-you-go instance when your provisioned throughput model is being throttled, or, through your monitoring, you predict you will be throttled.
+> - **Resilience** If you're using [provisioned throughput](/azure/ai-services/openai/concepts/provisioned-throughput), consider deploying a pay-as-you-go instance, in addition, to handle overflow.
+Through your gateway, route calls to the pay-as-you-go instance when your provisioned throughput model is being throttled, or, through monitoring, when you predict you will be throttled.
 >
 > - **Resilience** Monitor capacity usage to ensure you aren't exceeding throughput limits.
 Regularly reviewing capacity usage also allows for more accurate forecasting and can help prevent service interruptions due to capacity constraints.
 >